clarkdave/clarkdave.net/source/posts/2014/2014-12-16-how-to-use-webpack-with-rails.md

 If you forsee a significant amount of JS use, then absolutely - there's no reason not to try it!

 **My app is large, but we don't have much JS (just a bit of jQuery, retina.js, etc)**<br>
 Probably not worth it. webpack really shines when you're using a lot of modules and have a significant amount of your own JS code to work with too.
-If your combined use of JS amounts to a few `<script src='...'></script>` tags you won't see much benefit.
+If your total use of JS amounts to a few `<script src='...'>` tags you won't see much benefit.

 **My app is large, but our JS is fairly well organised and doesn't cause many issues**<br>
 Moving everything to webpack is a somewhat time consuming endeavor, so it might not be worth it.